 Jung could not get Gnostic theology to square with his psychology of integration, which is probably why he abandoned his Gnostic studies.
-Alchemy is more nebulous and thus more suitable for one’s own preconceptions.
+Alchemy is more nebulous, and thus more suitable for one’s own preconceptions.
 (That said, Jung deserves great acclaim for bringing Gnosticism and alchemy back from forgetfulness.)
 Thoughts such as these lead to the following conclusion.
-‘Complementation’ is suitable as a psychological term for the complementary opposite of the process of ‘integration’.
-There ought to be a “psychology of complementation” as a counterpart to Jung’s “psychology of integration”.
+Complementation is suitable as a psychological term for the complementary opposite of the process of integration.
+There ought to be a “psychology of complementation”, as a counterpart to Jung’s “psychology of integration”.
 A small theoretical amendment of psychology would make it complete, in the same sense as pagan theology makes a complete exposition of the divine drama.
 The spirit circulates in both directions.
-The offerings made by the pagan priests served to reimburse the gods for their great sacrifice of incarnation.
-Jung’s Christian bias upon incarnation (integration) would be complemented with a Gnostic bias upon personal sacrifice by way of spiritual method (complementation).
+The offerings made by pagan priests served to reimburse the gods for their great sacrifice of incarnation.
+Jung’s Christian bias upon incarnation (integration) would be complemented with a Gnostic bias upon personal sacrifice, by way of spiritual method (complementation).

 In the modern age, the paradigm of incarnation and integration has reached rock bottom.
-The dominance of this paradigm, that interprets spiritual movement only in one direction, has led to a world bathed in scorching sunlight.
-The fixation on conscious expansion, and the one-sided direction of libido, has brought about this situation.
+The dominance of this paradigm, which interprets spiritual movement only in one direction, has led to a world bathed in scorching sunlight.
+The fixation on conscious expansion, as well as the one-sided direction of libido, has brought about this situation.
 People are thirsting for spiritual water, but the source is running dry.
 We have neglected our duty to keep the spiritual brew simmering in the unconscious, because we forgot the lesson of the Gnostics and the mystics, namely to provide the source with divine libido.
-This does not mean to give up our conquests of consciousness, because there are pristine spiritual sparks present everywhere in the world, that have never been in circulation.
+This does not mean to give up our conquests of consciousness, because there are pristine spiritual sparks present everywhere in the world which have never been in circulation.

 Jesus said: “I am the light that is over all things.
 I am all: from me all came forth, and to me all attained.
 Split a piece of wood; I am there.
 Lift up the stone, and you will find me there.”
 (77)